nishuileabhain/poker/readme.md

 -   [W3 Schools](https://www.w3schools.com/css/) : code for the box shadow and footer as referenced in style.css were taken from W3 Schools

+-   [Favicon Generator](https://favicon.io/favicon-generator/) : Icon was made from the letter P written in the ‘Alice’ font, created by Ksenia Erulevich and available freely on google fonts.

 ### Content

 -   All content was written by the developer.
+-   This readme file was adapted from a code institute template.

 ### Media